friend1ws/nanomonsv/README.md

 ## Introduction

-nanomonsv is a software for detecting somatic structural variations from paired (tumor and matched control) cancer genome sequence data. nanomonsv is presented in the following preprint. **When you use nanomonsv or any resource of this repository, please kindly site this preprint**.
+nanomonsv is a software for detecting somatic structural variations from paired (tumor and matched control) cancer genome sequence data. nanomonsv is presented in the following paper. **When you use nanomonsv or any resource of this repository, please kindly site this paper**.

 Precise characterization of somatic complex structural variations from tumor/control paired long-read sequencing data with nanomonsv, Shiraishi et al., Nucleic Acids Research, 2023, [[link]](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkad526/7201946).